openbridge/ob_file_validation/README.md

 https://validation.openbridge.io/dryrun/poll_async/99ax58f2020423v28c6e644cd143cdac
 ```

 This is the your polling endpoint.
-You use this to obtain the results from of the validation process.
+You use this to obtain the results from the validation process.
 You can use `curl` again:
 ```bash
 curl -s -w "%{http_code}" "https://validation.openbridge.io/dryrun/poll_async/99ax58f2020423v28c6e644cd143cdac"
 ```